cdnan/AS-ePortfolio/index.md

 *   **Doctoral Fellow (2020-Present)**, Digital Society Lab
 *   **Doctoral Fellow (2025-2026)**, Consortium on Analytics for Data-Driven Decision-Making (CAnD3)

+### Learning Goals

+As a CAnD3 Doctoral Fellow, I've structured my fellowship around four learning goals that reflect both my academic development and my commitment to producing research that reaches beyond the university.

+1. Deepen my theoretical and methodological expertise through rigorous research, ongoing scholarly engagement and collaborative projects.
+2. Strengthen and expand my technical skill set — particularly in data analysis and visualization — and apply these skills to solve complex, real-world problems.
+3. Improve my ability to communicate research insights to diverse audiences through publications, presentations and digital platforms.
+4. Pursue opportunities to translate academic research into practical solutions that benefit communities, organizations or industry partners.

+The projects, publications and media featured in this portfolio each connect back to one or more of these goals.
+I've included reflections alongside each project to make those connections explicit and to document what I've learned along the way.

 ### Professional Profiles

 *   [Google Scholar](https://scholar.google.com/citations?user=P9Z3VYQAAAAJ&hl=en)